Stop Wasting Time on Leads That Never Buy

 Go back to the Tampa roofing company example.
 A homeowner submits a quote request at 2 PM on a Tuesday.
 Without automation, the office manager might not see it until the next morning.
 With an automated lead workflow, the homeowner gets a text confirmation within 30 seconds and a phone call within two minutes.
 By the time the competitor calls back the next day, you’ve already booked the inspection.

-What a Qualified Lead Workflow Looks Like
+What Does a Qualified Lead Workflow Look Like?

 Automated Lead Qualification Workflow

-1. 1
+- 1

 Lead comes in